Darko Pančev: International career

 Pančev played in the 1990 World Cup for Yugoslavia and scored two goals in their 4–1 win over the United Arab Emirates in the group stage.
 It proved to be the only international tournament he played in; he was later called to UEFA Euro 1992, but he then renounced a place in the squad on 23 May, claiming physical reasons, although this statement was believable for just a few people in Belgrade, who saw political views as the true cause of the withdrawal of the Macedonian forward - who had been the top marksman on qualifying group stages, with ten goals.
-He was replaced on the same day by Dragan Jakovljević, but in 31 May the national team was banned due to Yugoslav wars, just ten days before the tournament opening.
+He was replaced on the same day by Dragan Jakovljević, but in 31 May the national team was banned due to the Yugoslav Wars, just ten days before the tournament opening.

 Pančev later played in the Macedonian national team's first ever official match, on 13 October 1993, against Slovenia.
 His final international was a June 1995 European Championship qualification match against Belgium.

 In November 2003, to celebrate UEFA's jubilee, he was selected as the Golden Player of Macedonia by the Football Federation of the Republic of Macedonia as their most outstanding player of the past 50 years.